pervognsen/bitwise/README.md

 code running on a real FPGA board, but it mostly be for debugging and demonstration purposes.
 In fact, we want to minimize the time we spend dealing with real hardware since it's time inefficient in most cases compared to running in simulation during development.

-= Links
+# Links

-Please follow me on Twitch, YouTube and Twitter if you want to see when streams go live and when new videos are uploaded.
+Please follow on Twitch, YouTube and Twitter see when streams go live and when new videos are uploaded.

-I created a Discord chat server, so if you have questions or just want to hang out and chat, you can do it there.
+There is a Discord chat server if you have questions or just want to hang out and chat.

 - GitHub repository: https://github.com/pervognsen/bitwise
 - Discord chat server: https://discord.gg/7TSA6ZF